vshn/uhosting/README.md

 ### Beginning with uhosting

-Just include the `uhosting` class and define a bsic site in the `uhosting::sites` hash:
+Just include the `uhosting` class and define a basic site in the `uhosting::sites` hash:

 ```YAML
 uhosting::sites: